 Sigma Boule Fund – 1994 was established to endow educational and social-action initiatives sponsored by the members of the Sigma Pi Phi Fraternity's Sigma Boule Chapter.

 Scott Neal Simpson Scholarship Fund – 1999 memorializes this gifted athlete and scholar by furnishing scholarships to Montgomery County high school graduates attending an accredited college or university.
-Scott Simpson died after lapsing into a diabetic coma while in his sophomore year at The Ohio State University, majoring in rehabilitation therapy.
+Scott Simpson died after lapsing into a diabetic coma while in his sophomore year at The Ohio State University, where he was majoring in rehabilitation therapy.

 James, Jr., and Betsy L. Thomas Endowment – 1992 benefits Bethel Baptist Church and the initiatives of the African-American Community Fund.